Rishik15/realTimeEmotionDetection/README.md

 # Real-Time Emotion Detection

 The **Real-Time Emotion Detection** project uses computer vision and machine learning to detect emotions from facial expressions in real-time.
 The model is built using TensorFlow and OpenCV to classify emotions from live video input captured through a webcam.
-The emotions detected include categories such as Happy, Sad, Angry, and others.
+The emotions detected include categories such as Happy, Sad, Angry, Surprised, Fear, Disgust and Neutral.

 This project provides a demo notebook where users can run the real-time emotion detection model.
 The detection process uses a pre-trained model and a Haar Cascade classifier to identify faces in the video stream and predict emotions based on facial expressions.